firebase/firebase-admin-node/docgen/markdown/firebase-admin.remote-config.remoteconfig.md

 Promise&lt;[RemoteConfigTemplate](./firebase-admin.remote-config.remoteconfigtemplate.md#remoteconfigtemplate_interface)<!-- -->&gt;

+A promise that fulfills with a `RemoteConfigTemplate`<!-- -->.

 ## RemoteConfig.getTemplateAtVersion()

-Gets the requested version of the  of the project.
+Gets the requested version of the [RemoteConfigTemplate](./firebase-admin.remote-config.remoteconfigtemplate.md#remoteconfigtemplate_interface) of the project.

 <b>Signature:</b>